The Business Case for Digital Accessibility

 - Planning and Managing Accessibility: A guide for implementation.

-- Perspective Videos: Watch how accessibility impacts users.
+- Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone: Watch how accessibility impacts users.

 These are suggested merely as a way to get started.
 We hope you will explore throughout the WAI site as you dive deeper into accessibility and begin to realize the related benefits for you and your organization.